 A small number of colleges require one year of visual or performing arts prior to admission.

 Check with the school counselor to be sure your child is checking all the boxes.
 Pay special attention to the requirements at each college.
-The last thing you’d want is to let COVID-19 be the reason your child didn’t take a fourth year of English.
+The last thing you’d want is to let COVID-19 be the reason your child didn’t take

 3. What’s the latest information you’ve heard from college representatives?
 (In particular, School X?)